What is a chatbot?

 Quick replies serve the same function as buttons.
 They’re just another way for subscribers to move through the conversation by navigating from one block to another.

-By the way: A subscriber is someone who has engaged with your bot and is now considered “reachable” by your business via Messenger.
+By the way: A chatbot user is someone who has engaged with your bot and is now considered “reachable” by your business via Messenger.
 It’s just like how someone who signs up for your email list is now reachable by your business via email. 🤓

-- Click on a block to view and edit its content (using plugins) in the workspace on the right.
+- Click on a block to view and edit its content (using plugins) in the work panel on the right.

 Once you’ve set up two or more blocks, your chatbot has a flow, or a conversational path to lead subscribers through. 💬

 - Bots are designed to mimic human conversation.

 - A chatbot flow takes the same format as a conversation with a friend: questions, possible responses, and answers based on those responses.

 - Blocks contain content your bot will share with users.
 Buttons and quick replies represent user options for responding to that content.